Seasoned

 Incident Response for Long Island & NYC Businesses

 Active ransomware, data breach, or business-stopping outage?
 PTG's certified incident response team contains the threat and gets you operational — 24/7/365 from our Long Island and NYC base.
-A responder picks up within 15 minutes.
+A responder will be notified within 15 minutes.

 Under attack right now?
 Here's what to do